keithsjohnson/PostcodeLocation/Readme.md

    e.
 Store Postcode on DynamoDB PostcodeLocationDisplayAudit table (ToDo)
    f.
 Receives REST Postcode Location Details save Requests
    g.
 Stores Postcode Location Details in DynamoDB Table PostcodeLocationDetails
+   h.
+Package application in jar and Dockerfile for running on AWS (ToDo)

-4. Postcode Location Displayer (9003)
+4. Postcode Location Displayer (9003) NO LONGER NEEDED BUT KEEP FOR NOW
    a.
 Receives messages from PostcodeLocationDisplayQueue (ToDo 1)
    b.
 Send Postcode Location to Websocket Map for display